 - Project: Exploring a novel signalling in “dysfunctional” adipose tissue, mediating the cardiovascular complications of diabetes

-She joined the Novo Nordisk Postdoctoral Research Programme in 2018 working with Professor Charalambos Antoniades and Professor Keith M Channon in the Division of Cardiovascular Medicine, Radcliffe Department of Medicine, University of Oxford.
-Using a combination of in vitro and in vivo studies, the focus of her fellowship involved understanding the impact of dysfunctional adipose tissue mediates the cardiovascular complications of diabetes.
-After her Novo Nordisk fellowship, she has been involved in the family business and will continue to collaborate with academic and industrial partners in the digital healthcare development.
+She joined the Novo Nordisk Postdoctoral Research Programme in 2018, working with Professor Charalambos Antoniades and Professor Keith M Channon in the Division of Cardiovascular Medicine, Radcliffe Department of Medicine, University of Oxford.
+Using a combination of in vitro and in vivo studies, the focus of her fellowship involved understanding the impact of dysfunctional adipose tissue mediating the cardiovascular complications of diabetes.
+After her Novo Nordisk fellowship, she has been involved in the family business and licensing digital healthcare solutions in consumable smartwatches.